Chemical Composition of Water Lily (Nymphaea lotus) Bulbs Citation

 2.2.10.
 Statistical Analysis

-Statistical Analysis was carried out with the use of
+Statistical Analysis was carried out with the use of standard Students T-distribution test using Statistical Package for Social Sciences (SPSS) version 21 and values presented

 as mean ± standard deviation.